gluwa/ccnext-testnet-bridge-examples/custom-contracts-bridging/README.md

 ## 2. Deploy A Test `ERC20` Contract on Sepolia

 Let's start by deploying our own `ERC20` contract on Sepolia.
-The contract contains logic for tracking the balance of a coin called `TEST`.
+The contract contains logic for tracking the balances of a coin called `TEST`.
 The contract also automatically funds its creator's address with 1000 `TEST` coins, so we won't have to mint `TEST` tokens manually.

 Run the following command to deploy the contract: